engineering-collaboration/book/docs/book/anatomy-of-a-code-change/documentation.md

 ### Text

 Written text is the most widespread form of documentation.
-It is easily consumable across devices and has a low footprint in terms of storage and bandwidth.
-Due to the nature of how we encode text digitally, information is easily searchable.
-Minor updates to our product require only minor edits to our documentation.
+It is adaptable across devices and has a low footprint in terms of storage and bandwidth.
+Due to the nature of how we encode text digitally, information is natively searchable.
+Minor updates to our product require minor edits to our documentation.
 Modern tooling makes it trivial to compile written documentation from various sources, e.g., meetings, videos, schemas, dictations.
 Accessibility tooling converts words into audible sounds or tactile patterns.

 High-quality written documentation requires a lot of effort to produce.
 Any written work demands multiple rewrites to iron out ambiguities and comprehensive guides with logical steps.
 Text-based documentation is ultimately limited by the writing abilities of the author combined with the resources allocated to work on it.